COVID-19 Protocols for the Ride to the Top

-Regretfully, we do not offer access for wheelchairs, scooters, or strollers to the top levels of the Gateway Arch or the Old Courthouse.
+We do not offer access for wheelchairs, scooters, or strollers to the top levels of the Gateway Arch or the Old Courthouse.

 The top of the Gateway Arch is not wheelchair accessible.
-To reach it and return, you must manage a minimum of 96 steps, although the are separated by 6 flights of stairs.
-You may need to stand for 20 minutes at a time, especially in the busy summer season.
+To reach it and return, you must manage a minimum of 96 steps, which are separated by 6 flights of stairs.
+Please be aware you may need to stand for 30-60 minutes or longer, especially during the busy summer season.
 There is no seating or restrooms at the top of the Arch.
 In the new museum there is a representation of the keystone piece of the Gateway Arch which replicates the experience as much as possible for visitors who cannot make the trip to the top, including a live stream feed of view from the top.

 Steps above the first floor:

 The floor level changes in the upper floors, and single steps separate these different levels.There are accessible ramps at the Broadway and 4th Street entrances to the building